-Are you seeking to have an email sent to an Apache mailing list deleted?
+Do you want to have an email deleted from an Apache mailing list?
 Then read on...

 Public forums, which include all developer and user mailing lists, wikis, and issue reporting systems, are essential to The Apache Software Foundation (ASF).
 We strive to do our work in public forums in a spirit of transparency and openness.
 They are our preferred means of communication.
-It should be understood that communications sent to such forums may be available to the public for eternity.
+Users should understand that communications they send to such forums may be available to the public for eternity.

-Maintaining a publicly accessible archive of those communications is a vital component of the services we provide to our community.
-They serve as a both a public historical record and a searchable repository of our activities.
+Maintaining a publicly-accessible archive of those communications is a vital component of the services we provide to our community.
+They serve as both a public historical record and a searchable repository of our activities and decisions.

 On very rare occasions it becomes necessary to make modifications to our own archives.
-This document describes the circumstances and procedures under which such modifications may be made.
-Please note that it is common practice for many others not affiliated with the ASF to provide archives of our public forums as well.
+This document describes the circumstances and procedures under which such modifications may happen.
+Note, though, that many others not affiliated with the ASF provide archives of our public forums as well.
 This document pertains solely to the archives made directly available through hosts within the apache.org domain.

-We generally only consider requests for editing or excising material contained in the archive when requested by the sender of the archived communication.
-We will consider each case on its individual merit, and weigh each modification against the damage done by altering the historical record.
-In general we deny many more requests than we approve in order to protect the integrity of the archives.
+We generally only consider requests to edit or excise material contained in the archive when the sender of the archived communication makes the request.
+We consider each case on its individual merit, and weigh each proposed modification against the damage done by altering the historical record.
+We deny many more requests than we approve in order to protect the integrity of the archives.

-We will usually edit or remove information only in the event of an inadvertent disclosure of confidential information, such as a social security number; however, a sender's contact information (name, email address, phone number, etc.) does not fall into that category.
+We usually edit or remove information only in the event of an inadvertent disclosure of confidential information, such as a social security number.
+A sender's contact information (name, email address, phone number, etc.) does not fall into that category.
 We most certainly do not edit the archives as a means of reducing one's exposure to spam.

-Even if we do modify the archives, nearly all of our public mailing lists are independently archived by numerous third parties.
-You will have to separately request those third parties to edit their archives, and they may or may not honor such requests.
+Even if we do modify the archives, numerous third parties independently archive nearly all of our public mailing lists.
+If you are seeking to remove an email, for example, you would to request each of those third parties to edit their archives, and they may or may not honor such requests.
 In other words, even if we were convinced to edit our archives, that wouldn't be very effective.